MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/latam-mex-scope.md

 ## Mexican localization strategy

-In general, the Microsoft strategy for addressing the tax, financial, accounting, or statutory reporting requirements for Mexico consists of providing localizations for Microsoft Dynamics AX and Finance and Operations that do the following:
+In general, the Microsoft strategy for addressing the tax, financial, accounting, or statutory reporting requirements for Mexico consists of providing localizations that do the following:

 - Implement the federal tax requirements that are detailed in the [Mexican localization scope](#mexican-localization-scope) section later in this topic.
 - Deliver specific new regulatory features through configurations or through the development of new functionality that implements the federal requirements that are detailed in the [Mexican localization scope](#mexican-localization-scope) section, in accordance with the information that is specified in this topic.
-- Deliver specific new regulatory features in the most recent service pack that is available, or in a new service pack, for supported versions of Microsoft Dynamics AX or Finance and Operations.
+- Deliver specific new regulatory features in the most recent service pack that is available, or in a new service pack, for supported versions of Finance.
 - Apply National Standards and competitive features in the localization, as Microsoft, at its sole discretion, determines them to be necessary or appropriate, based on business needs in the region.
 - Don't focus on the requirements of specific businesses, segments, verticals, regions, or large enterprises, even when these requirements are required by laws, statutes, or regulations at the federal, state, or city levels.
 - Exclude municipal requirements, except for the municipal requirements that are detailed in the [Mexican localization scope](#mexican-localization-scope) section.

-There are specific laws and requirements that are out of scope for Microsoft Dynamics AX and Finance and Operations.
+There are specific laws and requirements that are out of scope for Finance.
 These laws and requirements are listed in the [Out of scope](#out-of-scope) section later in this topic.

-The Mexican localizations that Microsoft develops for Microsoft Dynamics AX and Finance and Operations are limited to the features and functionality that are described in this topic.
-Therefore, Microsoft Dynamics AX and Finance and Operations must be analyzed by prospective customers or by a tax professional (such as an accounting and tax auditor, tax law firm, or tax consulting firm) who can perform an assessment to determine whether the functionality is appropriate to meet the customer's business needs, or whether custom solutions are required.
+The Mexican localizations that Microsoft develops are limited to the features and functionality that are described in this topic.
+Therefore, Finance must be analyzed by prospective customers or by a tax professional (such as an accounting and tax auditor, tax law firm, or tax consulting firm) who can perform an assessment to determine whether the functionality is appropriate to meet the customer's business needs, or whether custom solutions are required.

 ## Mexican localization scope
-The user interface and online Help for Microsoft Dynamics AX and Finance and Operations are translated into Mexican Spanish.
+The user interface and online Help are translated into Mexican Spanish.
 Additional documentation, such as white papers and training materials, might be available in English only and might not be available when the software is first made generally available in Mexico.

-The localization scope for the version of Microsoft Dynamics AX and Finance and Operations that is available in Mexico is limited to tax calculation, accounting transactions, and issuing and receiving invoices in the following scenarios:
+The localization scope for the version of Finance that is available in Mexico is limited to tax calculation, accounting transactions, and issuing and receiving invoices in the following scenarios:

 - Procure to pay
 - Quote to cash
 - Regulatory/statutory reporting

-For a list of the specific features that Microsoft delivers and supports as part of the Mexican localizations for Microsoft Dynamics AX and Finance and Operations, see the [Supported features](#supported-features) section later in this document.
-You can find details about each feature in Help within Microsoft Dynamics AX, in online Help, and in white papers that are published on the [Microsoft Dynamics Localization Portal](https://mbs.microsoft.com/partnersource/deployment/resources/productreleases/gfmlocalizationportalmc.htm?printpage=false&sid=xdtafwuk1xh2l5jdjhhv0joy&stext=gfm%20localization%20portal).
+For a list of the specific features that Microsoft delivers and supports, see the [Supported features](#supported-features) section later in this document.
+You can find details about each feature in Help within Finance, in online Help, and in white papers that are published on the [Microsoft Dynamics Localization Portal](https://mbs.microsoft.com/partnersource/deployment/resources/productreleases/gfmlocalizationportalmc.htm?printpage=false&sid=xdtafwuk1xh2l5jdjhhv0joy&stext=gfm%20localization%20portal).

 ## Market availability
 Microsoft aims to deliver regulatory features in a manner that provides enough time for installation.
 In the case of tax and regulatory updates that contain changes that are required in order to implement tax, accounting, financial, or regulatory/statutory reporting requirements that commonly affect a majority of businesses in Mexico, our goal is to release the updates before the effective date or other date that is mandated by the applicable government authority, whether at the federal or state level as identified in the [Mexican localization strategy](#mexican-localization-strategy) section, so that our channel partners have enough time to update their customer solutions.
 Internally, we call this date the *market required date* (MRD).